mendix/docs/content/en/docs/catalog/register/register-data.md

 ## 1 Introduction

-There are three ways to register [published OData services](/refguide/published-odata-services/) in the Catalog.
+There are three ways to register published services in the Catalog.
 Mendix supports all OData versions.

 This how-to teaches you how to register a service in the following ways: